gbmhunter/blog/content/programming/integrated-development-environments-ides/mplab-x/_index.md

 ## Compiler Support

-It supports the use of the [MPLAB XC compilers](/programming/compilers/mplab-xc-compilers).
+It supports the use of the {{% link text="MPLAB XC compilers" src="/programming/compilers/mplab-xc-compilers" %}}.

 ## Refactoring